 The Needham Public Schools World Languages Program is a proficiency-focused inclusive program.
-We believe all children can become proficient communicators in a language other than English.
+We believe all students can become proficient communicators in a language other than English.
 We recognize that language learning is a developmental skill and that children will advance at their own pace through the stages of acquisition.
-We seek to nurture students’ language skill development and cultural knowledge in order to prepare students for graduation, college, and to be socially and culturally responsive contributors.
+We seek to nurture students’ language skill development and cultural knowledge in order to prepare students for graduation, college, and to be socially and culturally responsive contributors to their communities.

 We offer Spanish in grades K-12, French in grades 7-12, Mandarin in grades 7-12 and Latin in grades 9-12.